OGTrizzy/Project-Exam-1/README.md

 this project was for everything i learned trough first and 2nd semester, and put to the test on how well i could get it done.

+## Features
+- Responsive design: the website are made so that it works with most of screen type/sizes
+- Dynamic blog post page: each blog page contains only with the info about the specific blog

 ## Getting Started

 ### Installing